 In other cases, the disappointing surgical results come down to simple misdiagnosis.
 Ignorance.
 Iatrogenesis.

-In some cases, misdiagnosis is actually a kind word used to hide purposeful deceit simply for the sake of the almighty dollar.
+In some cases, misdiagnosis is actually a kind word used to hide purposeful medical theft simply for the sake of the almighty dollar.

 In very few cases, the continuing pain is due to a disc which is truly that problematic.